Do you want to be a thought leader in your field?

 She isn’t afraid to share her experiences, joyful or sad, to encourage her audience to embrace their own stories.
 And this genuineness translates well to her content, whatever the format.

 Throughout the years, she remained herself and taught us that thought leadership isn’t just about your knowledge.
 It is also about being who you are, not just as a brand, but as a person.
 And that this genuineness should reflect on your content.

 Build a Better Agency Podcast by Drew McLellan

 In industries like digital marketing, agency leaders are often strapped for time.
 If you’re targeting these people, how do you get them to consume your content?

-Drew McLellan knew exactly what agency heads need, that’s why he created the Build a Better Agency Podcast.
-His 30-45 minutes long podcasts are just what busy leaders need to get educated on how they can improve their agencies.
+Drew McLellan knew exactly what agency heads needed, that’s why he created the Build a Better Agency Podcast.

 By thinking of his audience’s needs, he was able to appeal to them and get a fair share of their time.